-- 1 Press (System), A Input Settings, More.
-Press the ChA Filter softkey to access the filter menu. - 3 To confirm your choice, press Enter.
+- 1 Press System, Input Settings, More .
+Press the Filter softkey to access the filter menu. - 2 The current setting of averaging is displayed under the Length softkey.
+To change this setting, press Length.
+A pop-up window appears.
+Use the ♠, ♦, ० ♠ keys to set your filter length. - 3 To confirm your choice, press Enter.

-The filter can be disabled and re-enabled simply by pressing Filter Off On .
+The filter can be disabled and re-enabled simply by pressing Filter Off On.